Olyaduhova/acodemyqa2/README.md

 __Solution__: Engage employees in an active dialogue and do it on a regular basis.

 ## One On One Meetings Are Vital
-Gallup reported that 70% of the discrepancies in employee engagement was solely caused by the actions or inactions of a manager.
+Gallup reported that 70% of the discrepancies in employee engagement was solely caused by the actions or in actions of a manager.
 Therefore, one-on-one meetings can help to avoid workplace communication problems.
 By having one-on-one meetings you provide your employees with a safe and positive workplace environment where employees feel heard.
 Forbes research shows that by having an open-door policy, you are able to gain “accessibility as a manager, to encourage an open flow of communication, to gain fast access to important or just happening situations or information and to maintain closer working relationships with employees”.